-There are many factors to why your bus is late.
-From traffic congestion to car accidents, bus breakdowns, construction, emergency detours, higher than normal passenger loads and traffic lights.
-Some of these things are in the transits control while others are not.
+There are many factors as to why your bus is late.
+From traffic congestion to car accidents, construction and emergency detours, bus breakdowns to higher than normal passenger loads and of course traffic lights.
+Some of these things are in the transit’s control while others are not.

 So why is the bus late anyways?
 Here are a select few (there are more) of the different factors at play:

-1) Traffic lights: The Google Maps App always shows when your bus is suppose to arrive in real-time.
-Sometimes it might claim that your bus is only two minutes away, however, if it has to get through a set of traffic lights.
-It will either get through on a green and be two minutes away or it will get stopped and be four minutes away.
+1) Traffic lights: The Google Maps App always shows when your bus is supposed to arrive in real-time.
+Sometimes it might claim that your bus is only two minutes away, however, if it has to get through a set of traffic lights, it will either get through on a green and be two minutes away or it will get stopped and be four minutes away.
 Put a few traffic lights together and you have timetable bingo.

 If you live on a frequent bus route where buses are supposed to be every ten minutes, you only need some bad luck with traffic lights and traffic congestion and boom!
 Two buses are close together.
 (We’ll come to that later in the article.)

 2) Traffic and Weather: Car drivers aren’t timed to the minute.
 Sometimes it’s busy.
 Our cities are much more congested than they used to be.
-Sometimes buses will have to slow down because of construction, a car broken down on the side, a car accident, someone parked in the way of the bus or there is just a lot of traffic volume all at once.
-When it snows or rains, car drivers (sometimes) have a habit of slowing down to a crawl thus slowing down everyone down.
+Sometimes buses will have to slow down because of construction, a car broke down or had an accident, someone parked in the way of the bus or there is just a lot of traffic volume all at once.
+When it snows or rains, everyone has a habit of slowing down to a crawl thus slowing down everyone.

 4) Things just go plain wrong: Buses are used pretty much all day, every day.
 Bouncing around over every pothole, through construction, and along a rough roadways.
 They are much better maintained than any car due to their daily use but sometimes mechanical failures do happen.